armthethinker/personal-site/projects/elementary.md

    captionSide=false
    url2="."
    caption2="An example of how we might change a categorized transaction with a long press."
 %}

 {% include p-section.html
-   header="Introducing Echo"
-   content="
-### Transactions

-   Our final product, Echo, allows users to master their finances.
-The information architecture is centered on three pieces: transactions and categories, goals, and a financial simulator.
-Additionally, we let our users search the system with a fuzzy search (not shown here)." url="echo-logo-1.png" caption="We looked for an easy way to input ballpark-level values.
-This is an early version of a slider that increases its value by the magnitude the slider knob is away from the center."
-%}

-{% include blockquote.html
-   quote="I want to feel in control of my finances." source="User interview"
-%}

-{% include blockquote.html
-   quote="Wow.
-It’s good it shows [your available balance and expected spending], ‘specially if you are struggling to make ends meet." source="User feedback"
-%}

-{% include p-section.html
-   url="1-transactions.png"
-   content="When a user opens the application, they're greeted with their historical and upcoming transactions, as well as their balance, expected spending, and critical insights."
-%}

-{% include media-img.html
-   url="port-transactions-summary-1.png"
-   caption="**Understand now** A clear and prominent representation of the user's available balance.
-The user can also see their expected spending for the month.
-This acts as a budgeting system, but the user doesn't have to input anything.
-The budget is built automatically from their actions." captionSide=true
-%}
-{% include media-img.html
-   url="port-insight-cards-1.png"
-   caption="**Critical insights** These flickable cards display a single piece of information for the user (e.g. goal progress, spending habits, bank notifications)." captionSide=true
-%}
-{% include media-img.html
-   url="port-upcoming-1.png"
-   caption="**Upcoming transactions** To prepare for the next seven days, Echo displays a collapsable list of upcoming transactions based on the user's history." captionSide=true
-%}

-{% include media-img.html
-   url="port-transactions-1.png"
-   caption="**Automatic categorization** To understand spending, users need to know their transactions at multiple levels of representation (i.e. categories)." url2="port-4-categories.png" caption2="It's also helpful to know the relation of one month to the previous and upcoming months, including months in the future (utilizing machine learning algorithms)."
-%}

-{% include media-img.html
-   url="port-1.3-additional-3.png"
-   caption="**Additional insights** Each transaction detail screen has insights about how often the transaction happens and what to expect when it does happen.
-Here, a grocery transaction at Pingo Doce is shown." captionSide=true
-%}

-{% include p-section.html
-   content="
-### Goals
-"
-%}

-{% include blockquote.html
-   quote="I want to save for my wedding dress.
-I’ve always dreamed about it." source="User in our photo diary study"
-%}

-{% include blockquote.html
-   quote="When is this application out for download?
-Sell it to [my bank,] Millenium!" source="User feedback"
-%}

-{% include p-section.html
-   url="2-goals.png"
-   content="
-   Goals act as savings buckets, meaning that users can save towards different objectives such as a new vehicle, a trip, or paying off a loan.
-Goals are flexible and can be paused, money can be transferred in and out, and goals can be continuous.
-Perhaps most importantly **goals create achievable outcomes based on existing mental models**.

-   Money virtually and automatically transfers between the user’s main account and goal account to keep a distinction between allocated and unallocated funds.
-Their money is automatically balanced between a current/checking account and a high interest savings account based on the user’s habits.
-"
-%}

-{% include media-img.html
-   url="2.1-add-goal.png"
-   caption="**Types of goals** We offer many structured options, but also include a create your own option for other kinds of goals." style="md" captionSide=false url2="port-2.1.3-minimally-struc.png" caption2="**Minimally structured questions** Each goal utilizes minimal input to provide deeper context to the goal (in contrast to existing goal systems such as Simple).
-Default values are based on the user's actions, other users like them, and market data."
-%}

-{% include media-img.html
-   url="port-2.1.1-context.png"
-   captionSide=true
-%}

-{% include p-section.html
-   content="
-### Simulator
-   "
-%}

-{% include blockquote.html
-   quote="I want the bank to help me understand my habits and their implications." source="User interview"
-%}

-{% include blockquote.html
-   quote="Great, I like this part!
-This is good for me because of my house loans, I’m still paying for them." source="User feedback"
-%}

-{% include media-img.html
-   url="simulator-page.gif"
-   caption="To explore questions, users swipe through categories.
-Improved from testing, this design matches users' mental models."
-%}

-{% include p-section.html
-   content="When we think about what might happen to us, we wonder how it will affect our finances.
-The simulator section allows users to explore these possible futures.
-Similar to goals, we use minimally structured questions to help users get a meaningful answer without bogging them down with input.
-We also give them contextual information to inform their decisions.
-Users may star their entry to save it for future use.

-Some simulators can be found on the web and others can only be accessed when sitting down with a banker.
-Echo democratizes financial simulation by empowering users."
-%}

-{% include media-img.html
-   url="3.1-pay-back-loans-fully-extended.png"
-   caption="**Long term planning** Each simulator question opens a page where the user can play with inputs to that question, automatically updating the visualization and answer at the top of the page.
-Between the text response and the visual, users begin to understand how their answers to the input questions change their overall outcome." style="lg"
-%}

-{% include media-img.html
-   url="port-3.3-data-driven-1.png"
-   caption="**Data-driven expectations** Like the goals section, each input question informs the user of how other users like them have acted." captionSide=true
-%}

-{% include media-img.html
-   url="simulator-collapse.gif"
-   caption="**User action focused representation** To keep the user's focus and the visual representation of the page in sync, we collapse the header and shrink the visualization when the user is inputing information.
-A flick of the finger down expands the header and visualization." captionSide=true
-%}

-{% include p-section.html
-   header="Hi-fi prototypes"
-   content="We delivered two final prototypes, one to show interactions and a second to show visuals.

-<div class='alert alert-warning'>Sorry.
-They aren't working anymore. 🤷‍♀️</div>
-   "
-%}

-{% include p-section.html